Miqhtiedev/GuildXPList/README.md

 # GuildXPList
 Shows and formatts weekly gexp for a hypixel guild in a nice clean format.

+# Archive Notice
+A better more user friendly tool has been made.
+Please see it [here](https://github.com/miqhtiedev/hypixel-gexp-website)

 # Installation & Usage

 1. Install [node.js](https://nodejs.org)